maklas/BpmOffsetDetector/README.md

 # BpmOffsetDetector

-BpmOffsetDetector is a Python script designed to analyze and detect BPM (beats per minute) and offsets for music.
+BpmOffsetDetector is a Python script designed to analyze and detect BPM (beats per minute) and offsets for music, primarily for [developing games](#Author) or for personal use.

 ## Features
 - Detects a BPM for a static BPM songs where BPM is a whole number or is at least divisible by 0.5